Office of Research and Creative Scholarship

 - Applications that are incomplete or do not follow directions may be disqualified.

-- While applicants may apply for consecutive year awards, the Faculty Advancement Committee (FAC) will carefully scrutinize proposals that are a continuation of any previously funded projects to determine if funding is appropriate.
+- While applicants may apply for consecutive year awards, the Faculty Development and Research Council (FDRC) will carefully scrutinize proposals that are a continuation of any previously funded projects to determine if funding is appropriate.

 - Support for travel from the PFCI should be for activities that directly advance proposal activities.